 We are subject to various federal, state and local environmental laws and regulations that govern our operations, including emissions and discharges into the environment, and the handling and disposal of hazardous and non-hazardous substances and wastes.
 For example, our Indiana property is subject to environmental regulations for its riverboat, ferry boat and golf club operations.
 Our Mississippi property is located near environmental wetlands.
 In Colorado and Illinois, we are building, or have recently built, major new casino hotels and such construction must also adhere to certain environmental regulations.
 Our Colorado facilities, for example, are in historical mining areas.
 Failure to comply with applicable laws and regulations could result in costs for corrective action, penalties or the imposition of other liabilities or restrictions.
-We also are subject to laws and regulations, a current or previous owner or operator of the property may be liable for the costs of remediating contaminated soil or groundwater on or from its property, without regard to whether the owner or operator knew of, or caused, the contamination, and may also incur liability to third parties impacted by such contamination.
+We also are subject to laws and regulations that impose liability and clean-up responsibility for releases of hazardous substances into the environment.
+Under certain of these laws and regulations, a current or previous owner or operator of the property may be liable for the costs of remediating contaminated soil or groundwater on or from its property, without regard to whether the owner or operator knew of, or caused, the contamination, and may also incur liability to third parties impacted by such contamination.
 The presence of contamination, or failure to remediate it properly, may adversely affect our ability to use, sell or rent the property.
 To date, none of these matters or other matters arising under environmental laws has had a material adverse effect on our business, financial condition, or results of operations; however, we cannot assure you that such matters will not have such an effect in the future.